pastnetworks/pastnetworks.github.io/venues.md

 cover: true
 ---

-The venues for the 2026 edition are to be determined.
-The school will take place in a central location in Barcelona.
-For more information, please have a look at the venues mentioned under Past editions.
+The venue(s) for the 2027 edition have yet to be confirmed.
+The school will take place at a central location in Barcelona.
+For examples of venues used in previous editions, please see the Past Editions section.

 <!-- ## Lectures -->